 While Jason is a retired lawyer turned vintner, Helen is mostly retired from law.
-She offers historical walking tours of downtown Napa along with noted historian, George Weber – visit www.napawalkingtour.com for more details.
+She used to offer historical walking tours of downtown Napa through the company, Walking Tours of Napa, dressing up in period clothing along with noted historian, George Weber.
 We have been on one of George’s historical tours; this organization does a great job of bringing historical Napa to life.

 For more information about Holman Cellars and to make an appointment, visit: www.holmancellars.com

 NOTE: Holman Cellars opened a shared tasting room (Rebel Vintners) on 1201 1st Street in downtown Napa in mid April with vintners and personal friends Tim Keith of Leaf & Vine and Kevin Cadle of Cadle Family Wines.
 Wines from all three vintners can be tasted here – no appointment required.